paulcarrtech/asciidoc-test-repo/My Antora Windows 11 Installation Guide.md

 ### Configure GitHub Linguist

+> [!TIP]
-**Note:** These Linguist configuration steps affect how language stats are displayed *only on public* repositories.
-Skip these steps for private repositories.
+>These Linguist configuration steps affect how language stats are displayed *only on public* repositories.
+>
+> Skip these steps for private repositories.

 #### Exclude Generated HTML from GitHub Repo Stats